 There are also classifieds, event listings, Q&A, and a training section.
 Production Hub is an important stop on the crew search, but they have a lot more to offer as well.

-Look for post on news, gear reviews, interviews with filmmakers and crew, and highlights of great film work.
+Look for posts on news, gear reviews, interviews with filmmakers and crew, and highlights of great film work.
 Regular check-ins will ensure that you have your finger on the pulse of filmmaking.

 Can’t find the article you were hoping for?
 No Film School also features a discussion section for a little community assistance.

-Did we say sometimes the name says a lot?
-Indy Film Gear is all about budget filmmaking.
-First off, they have a great shop with all sorts of equipment any independent filmmaker might need.
+Indie Film Hustle is all about budget filmmaking.
+First off, they have a free low-budget filmmaking video training any independent filmmaker might need.

-But they also have DIY projects for making your own gear, tutorials, and gear reviews.
-If you are making a film or thinking about making one with a tight budget, look no further than Indy Film Gear to help you pinch your pennies and build your own camera rigs.
+But they also have podcasts on DIY projects for writing kick-ass scripts, courses, and film festival hacks.
+If you are making a film or thinking about making one with a tight budget, look no further than Indie Film Hustle to help you pinch your pennies.

 If you are sometimes guilty of wanting to watch YouTube videos instead of spending a bunch of time reading up on film techniques, you are in luck.
 Film Riot offers up great educational filmmaking tid-bits in a short and sweet online video format.